carter-loremdigital/google-dork-generator/docs/DESIGN_JOURNEY.md

   - **Frontend (React):**
     - Single-page application with a simple form for entering a plain-English description.
-    - Displays the generated Google Dork and provides feedback if a similar request was cached.
+    - Displays the generated Google Dork as a clickable link or copyable text and provides error feedback.
+    - Display an error if user hits the rate limit or their query is rejected by the model.
   - **Backend (Express):**
-    - API endpoint that receives the description, checks the cache (with fuzzy matching), and either returns a cached dork or fetches a new one via OpenAI.
+    - API endpoint that receives the description, checks the cache, and either returns a cached dork or fetches a new one via OpenAI.
     - Implements rate limiting using Redis to prevent API key abuse.

 - **Redis Integration:**
   - Used for two purposes:
     1. **Rate Limiting:** Ensures each IP is restricted to a defined number of API calls per minute.
-    2. **Request Caching:** Stores previously generated queries and uses fuzzy matching (via a library like `string-similarity`) to return cached results for similar requests.
+    2. **Request Caching:** Stores previously generated queries and uses exact string matching to return cached results for similar requests.
 - **OpenAI API Integration:**

-  - Utilizes the gpt-3.5-turbo model with a strict system prompt to generate only valid Google Dork queries.
+  - Utilizes the gpt-4o-mini model with a strict system prompt to generate only valid Google Dork queries.
   - Returns structured JSON so that the frontend can easily consume the results.

 - **Deployment:**
   - Hosted on Vercel with serverless functions for the Express backend.
-  - Environment variables securely manage sensitive credentials (e.g., `OPENAI_API_KEY`, `REDIS_URL`).
+  - Environment variables securely manage sensitive credentials (e.g., API Keys, connection URLs, etc).

 ### Technology Stack